josh-perry/love-cookbook/content/guides/intermediate/compute-shaders.md

 date: 2025-02-21
 ---
 > [!CAUTION]
-> This guide is made for löve 12.0!
+> This guide is made for LÖVE 12.0!

 **Compute shaders** are a more general way to do calculations on the GPU, as opposed to the vertex and fragment shader, which are a lot more constrained.